Arizona State Fair

 The Arizona State Fair is an annual state fair, held at Arizona State Fairgrounds.

 It was first held in 1884, but has had various interruptions due to cotton crop failure, the Great Depression era, World War I & World War II years & the COVID-19 pandemic.
 From 1946 to 2019 and since 2021, the fair has been held annually.
 It was a territory fair before Arizona was a state.

 The Arizona Exposition and State Fair (official name) is a self-supporting state agency, and receives no money from the state's General Fund.
 The fairgrounds serve as a host facility for a number of different tradeshows, events, and entertainment.
 The fairgrounds is the location for the Maricopa County Fair, the Arizona National Livestock Show, the Maricopa Home and Garden Show, and more.

 The Fair typically has around 75 amusement rides, 110 food booths, and 300 commercial sales booths.
 The Arizona State Fair is one of the top 5 state fairs by yearly attendance in the country, drawing over a million visitors annually.

 Fair patrollers include security guards, the Phoenix Police and the Maricopa County Sheriff's Office.

 History

 1884—1891

 The origins of the Arizona State fair start in 1884, when residents of the Arizona Territory organized the Arizona Territorial Fair to provide family entertainment.
 The fair was held near the banks of the Salt River, just west of Central Avenue.
-Entertainment included horses, roosters, baby chicks, elephants, zebras, giraffes, ostriches, camels, hippopotamuses, lions, gazelles, tigers, rhinoceroses, sheeps, goats, sharks, pigs, cheetahs, topi-antelopes, hens, cats and dogs, apes, monkeys, pony and mule races, while agriculture, cattle (dairy and beef) and home economics were the common exhibits.
+Entertainment included horses, roosters, baby chicks, elephants, zebras, giraffes, ostriches, camels, hippopotamuses, lions, gazelles, tigers, rhinoceroses, sheep, goats, sharks, pigs, cheetahs, topi-antelopes, hens, cats and dogs, apes, monkeys, pony and mule races, while agriculture, cattle (dairy and beef) and home economics were the common exhibits.

 The Territorial Fair continued annually at this location until 1891 when the Salt River flooded and wiped out the buildings and racetracks.